 If any of our positions remain unfilled after the match, we will follow APPIC guidelines for participation in Match Phase II.
-All interviews during that time will be by telephone only.
-In the event that there are internship positions available after Phase II of the match, the Kingston Internship Consortium participates in the Canadian post-match process sponsored through the Canadian Council of Professional Psychology Programs.
+All interviews during that time will be by telephone or videoconference platforms.
+In the event that there are internship positions available after Phase II of the match, the Kingston Internship Consortium may choose to participate in the Canadian post-match process sponsored through the Canadian Council of Professional Psychology

+Programs.